 For the first 7 years, our program was offered in-person in Oak Brook, IL.
 In the last 3 years, all classes were virtual (via Zoom).
 We are considering bringing back a limited number of in-person classes to be hosted at the Community House in Hinsdale, IL.
 In a recent survey, parents of our current students predominantly showed preference for virtual classes, even among those who originally preferred in-person sessions.
 So, it is quite possible that there will not be enough demand to fill in-person classes.

-While in-person classes offer more personalized interaction and social interaction, we have discovered that virtual classes provide the students with a delightfully interactive experience including a math lesson in classic presentation style, classwork in breakout rooms allowing for interaction with other students, the teacher and two Teachers Assistants, and banter using chat and emojis.
+While in-person classes offer more social interaction, we have discovered that virtual classes provide the students with a delightfully interactive experience including a math lesson in classic presentation style, classwork in breakout rooms allowing for interaction with other students, the teacher and two Teachers Assistants, and banter using chat and emojis.
 Ultimately, many students enjoy both styles of classes equally, but for some children one or the other form is preferable depending on their personality.

 Virtual classes might be the right choice for you for these reasons:

 - Students receive immediate and ongoing feedback through private chat, polling, and other interactive opportunities, and they can express their own answers without being influenced by other students.

 - Teachers use virtual manipulatives and other online tools to reinforce concepts and learnings.